InvincibleRMC/Senior-Project/README.md

-# Senor Project for ECSE 395 at CWRU
+# Senior Project for ECSE 395 at CWRU